SUNY Downstate Medical Center

 Admission to this elective is highly competitive.
 Annually, some 50 students compete for approximately twenty places.
 The admission process includes an examination of the academic record to date, a personal interview with a member of the Global Health Elective Screening Committee, and reference checking with faculty familiar with applicants.
 Students who have a commitment to a career in preventive medicine, public health, or primary care are given preference.
 Each student admitted is carefully advised by the course directors, who also arrange the overseas placements.

-Our program has always had stringent policies and procedures regarding selection of overseas sites and health maintenance, and safety.
+Our program has always had stringent policies and procedures regarding selection of overseas sites, health maintenance, and safety.
 Students are not permitted to travel to countries which the Department of State considers risky.
 Country-specific information is regularly updated from the Department of State, and in certain instances, the course directors speak directly with the country-specific desk officer at the State Department.
 In addition, the course directors regularly update local conditions through contact with in-country preceptors, some of whom have collaborated with us for many years.

 Financial Assistance for the Global Health Elective